Market Correction Mechanism

 • Front-month TTF derivative settlement price.

-This MCM bidding limit applies until:
+This MCM bidding limit would have applied until: